 "It's time to simplify the funding program structure.
 People are either supported at home or in residential care – our funding structures should mirror this by consolidating the home care package program and the home support program," he said.

-In a significant change to My Aged Care, Senator Fifield also announced the government would expand My Aged Care to list all aged care services from 1 July 2015, whether or not they are government funded.
+In a significant change to My Aged Care, Senator Fifield also announced the government would expand My Aged Care to list all aged care services from 1 July 2015, whether or not they are government-funded.

-This will be seen as a win for private providers that have been lobbying government to expand the website's service finders.
+This will be seen as a win for private providers that have been lobbying the government to expand the website's service finders.

 A Trip Advisor for aged care

-Senator Fifield said a Trip Advisor-style My Aged Care would also develop quality ratings for providers and their services according to "what matters to consumers rather than what departments and providers think they should be."
+Senator Fifield said a Trip Advisor-style My Aged Care would also develop quality ratings for providers and their services according to "what matters to consumers rather than what departments and providers think they should be".

 While the minister did not commit to a timeframe for this next wave of reform, he wanted the conversation to start before the legislated five-year review of the aged care reforms.